Codeception/Codeception/docs/04-AcceptanceTests.md

 After we have described the story background, let's start writing a scenario.

 The `$I` object is used to write all interactions.
 The methods of the `$I` object are taken from the `PHPBrowser` and `Db` modules.
-We will briefly describe them here, but for the full reference look into the modules reference, here on [Codeception.com](http://codeception.com).
+We will briefly describe them here:

 ```php
 <?php